 Feel free to click around and see if there’s anything new you want to download!

-- 20+ free machine embroidery fonts
+- 25+ free machine embroidery fonts

-- Where to download free ITH designs (and some great paid ones too)
+- Where to download free ITH designs (and some great paid ones, too)

 - Free applique designs for your embroidery machine